smartgic/skill-sonos-controller/README.md

 }
 ```

-OVOS will confirm the success of the authentification and gives you some example of what you could say.
+OVOS will confirm the success of the authentification and gives you some example of what you could say to your assistant.

 ## Supported languages